agentmorris/MegaDetector/README.md

 ## How do I get started with MegaDetector?

+* If you are looking for a convenient tool to run MegaDetector, you don't need anything from this repo: check out [EcoAssist](https://github.com/PetervanLunteren/EcoAssist?tab=readme-ov-file).
-If you're just considering the use of AI in your workflow, and you aren't even sure yet whether MegaDetector would be useful to you, we recommend reading the "[getting started with MegaDetector](collaborations.md)" page.
+* If you're just <i>considering</i> the use of AI in your workflow, and you aren't even sure yet whether MegaDetector would be useful to you, we recommend reading the "[getting started with MegaDetector](collaborations.md)" page.

-If you're already familiar with MegaDetector and you're ready to run it on your data (and you have some familiarity with running Python code), see the [MegaDetector User Guide](megadetector.md) for instructions on downloading and running MegaDetector.
+* If you're already familiar with MegaDetector and you're ready to run it on your data (and you have some familiarity with running Python code), see the [MegaDetector User Guide](megadetector.md) for instructions on downloading and running MegaDetector.

-If you're a programmer-type looking to use tools from this repo, we generally recommend cloning the repo, but there is also a [Python package](https://pypi.org/project/megadetector/) that provides access to everything in this repo (yes, you guessed it, "pip install megadetector").
+* If you're a programmer-type looking to use tools from this repo, check out the [Python package](https://pypi.org/project/megadetector/) that provides access to everything in this repo (yes, you guessed it, "pip install megadetector").
+* If you have any questions, or you want to tell us that MegaDetector was amazing/terrible on your images, <a href="mailto:cameratraps@lila.science">email us</a>!

 MegaDetector is just one of many tools that aims to make conservation biologists more efficient with AI.
 If you want to learn about other ways to use AI to accelerate camera trap workflows, check out our of the field, affectionately titled &ldquo;[Everything I know about machine learning and camera traps](https://agentmorris.github.io/camera-trap-ml-survey/)&rdquo;.